 Location: 308 S. 4th St., St. Clair, Michigan

 Hours: Tuesdays 9:30 AM to noon

 Saturday and Sunday (May through October)

 Phone: (810) 329-6888

 Fort Sinclair Banner Info

-The St. Clair Historical Commission and Museum is joining with the St. Clair Art Association to sponsor the 2014 Street Banner Contest.
+The St. Clair Historical Commission and Museum joined with the St. Clair Art Association to sponsor the 2014 Street Banner Contest.
 The theme of this year’s contest joins in with the 250th Anniversary of Fort Sinclair.
 The British fort was established by Lt.
 Patrick Sinclair in 1764.

-In other “Fort Sinclair Banner Info” pull downs, we have included a variety of photos and sketches of the fort, its environs, fur trapping, Chippewa Indians, lumbering, Michigan trees, and animals of the area to stimulate your artistic creativity.
+In other “Fort Sinclair Banner Info” pull downs, we have included a variety of photos and sketches of the fort, its environs, fur trapping, Chippewa Indians, lumbering, Michigan trees, and animals of the area that local student and adult artists used to stimulate their artistic creativity.

 The gallery pull down shows the banners selected for prize voting.